-Naxos Town is the best area to stay in Naxos for first-time travelers because it is the island’s main town and transport hub.
-If you stay here, you will be located in the heart of action, within walking distance to major sights, as well as many restaurants, bars, and shops.
+Naxos Town is the best overall area to stay in Naxos for first-time travelers because it is the island’s main town and transport hub.
+Staying here allows you to be located within walking distance to major sights, as well as many restaurants, bars, and shops.

 What are the best areas to stay in Naxos?